-There are a bunch of different boat tours to do in the Coron area, and all of them are great, but the best one is the Ultimate Coron Palawan Tour that hits most of the highlights near Coron.
+There are a bunch of different boat tours to do in the Coron area, and all of them are worthwhile, but the best one is the Ultimate Coron Palawan Tour (aka Coron Tour A) that hits most of the highlights near Coron.

 We’ll have more general Palawan info and a map of all the Calamian islands soon!